5 Mistakes Companies Make with Business Process Automation Projects

 Too often now, business processes are changing so rapidly that yesterday’s ‘leading edge technology' becomes tomorrow’s ‘legacy systems’ as they quickly fall behind and become obsolete.
 Building an application that involves any coding can be expensive or difficult to adapt to changing requirements.
 Using an approach that doesn’t involve code results in systems that are agile and can be updated frequently to keep up with fluctuations in workflows, remaining valuable in the long-term.

 5. Not evaluating deployment options properly

 Installing and running systems on-premises has its advantages, but it also involves you managing and paying for the infrastructure, network security, set-ups, maintenance costs, backups and IT involvement directly.
 And cloud options vary in the scope of the services they include.
 Basic cloud computing services typically let you rent server and storage space, but it's ultimately up to you to design and manage the use you make of those services.
 On the other hand, cloud application hosting services will typically include a much broader range of backend services.
 These services let you focus all your time on optimizing the business process system you are implementing.
 Take the time to understand where the costs are being incurred, and which ones you want to deal with directly.

-Flowfinity's flexible cloud-based software lets you build complete business applications with point-and-click, not code.
+Flowfinity's flexible cloud-based software lets you build complete business applications with a fully declarative point-and-click editor, not code.
 To learn how you can quickly streamline any business process through mobility, start a free 30-day trial today.

 Transform your business with mobile apps.